pinapelz/blog.pinapelz.com/src/content/blog/yunohost-docker-for-enduser.md

 I think a lot of people would be looking into a setup similar to this.
 Even if you were to deploy on a Raspberry Pi (which slashes the entry cost and power consumption), you'd still be looking into having the require technical knowledge to set up/maintain the system and also deal with ISP sheanigans.
 Plus not having to deal with hardware means you can scale up/down as needed.

 ## YNH Packages
-Having a look at the [extensive list of available packages](https://github.com/YunoHost-Apps), I was actually pleasently surprised with how simple they are.
+Having a look at the [extensive list of available packages](https://github.com/YunoHost-Apps), I was actually pleasantly surprised with how simple they are.
 For most of Yunohost's applications, its just a matter of running a bash script that installs the dependencies and changes the necessary config files to get the application up and running.

 In fact, after adding the necessary DNS records, it was pretty much just one click through the web interface to install whatever applicated I wanted.
 ![Example install screen](https://files.catbox.moe/jvc7vr.png)